abevoelker/devise-passwordless/README.md

 end
 ```

-Finally, you'll want to update Devise's generated views to remove references to passwords, since you don't need them any more!
+Finally, you'll want to update Devise's generated views to remove references to passwords, since you don't need them anymore!

 These files/directories can be deleted entirely: